 Questrade – Questrade is another Canadian platform and brokerage firm you can choose to buy VGRO.
 Questrade again offers commission-free ETF trading.
 Meaning you do not have to pay to buy ETFs in Questrade.

 Banks – If you feel banks are the safest instruments to hold your investments/savings, I am with you on this.
 There’s nothing better than banks for safety.
-However, note that banks charge a one time fee of $10 to buy and $10 to sell ETFs or VGRO in this case.
-Also, there’s the annual maintenance that banks usually charge with low balances.
-Each bank has different prices, so do check out their website to determine which is the best bank with minimal fees based on your preference.
+However, note that banks charge a one-time fee of $10 to buy and $10 to sell ETFs or VGRO in this case.
+Also, there’s the annual maintenance fee that banks usually charge with low account balances.
+Each bank has different prices, so do check out their websites to determine which is the best bank with minimal fees based on your preference.

 ETFs are bought just like normal securities on a brokerage.
 You can buy and sell them anytime during the trading day just like a stock.

 Questrade is a favourite amongst Canadians as they offer free ETF purchases:

 If you’re under the age of 25